Chondrosteidae

-Chondrosteidae /ˌkɒndroʊ-stiˈaɪdiː/ is a family of extinct marine actinopterygian fishes in the order Acipenseriformes.
-Three genera are known from the Early Jurassic of Europe, Chondrosteus, Gyrosteus, and Strongylosteus.
+Chondrosteidae /ˌkɒndroʊ-stiˈaɪdiː/ is a family of extinct marine actinopterygian fishes, known from the Early Jurassic of Europe.
+They are closely related to modern sturgeons and paddlefish of the order Acipenseriformes, and are either placed as part of that order or the separate order Chondrosteiformes within the Chondrostei.
+Three genera are known, Chondrosteus, Gyrosteus, and Strongylosteus.
 Included species were of large size, with body lengths ranging from 2 m up to 7 m.
 Their skeleton was largely made up of bones (unlike living chondrosteans), but ossification was reduced compared to other ray-fins.

-Evolutionary relationships

-Chondrosteidae are related with the Late Jurassic to Early Cretaceous Asian family Peipiaosteidae, and with living sturgeon and paddlefish (Acipenseroidei).
-The Early Triassic Eochondrosteus from China is more basal than all other aforementioned acipenseriforms.